ONEARMY/academy/docs/guides/machine-inventory.md

 Want to add your machine to the inventory ?
 Great!
 It's next level satisfaction to see your machine replicated around the world :)

 ## Guidelines for submitting
-* Mustic follow the naming system outlined above
+* Must follow the naming system outlined above
 * Must have at least a 3D CAD model documented
 * Must provide a public link to where your documentation is stored